China's modern Silk Road hits political, financial hurdles

 From Pakistan to Tanzania to Hungary, projects under President Xi Jinping's signature "Belt and Road Initiative" are being canceled, renegotiated or delayed due to disputes about costs or complaints host countries get too little out of projects built by Chinese companies and financed by loans from Beijing that must be repaid.

-In some areas, Beijing is suffering a political backlash due to fears of domination by Asia's biggest economy.
+In some places, Beijing is suffering a political backlash due to fears of domination by Asia's biggest economy.

 "Pakistan is one of the countries that is in China's hip pocket, and for Pakistan to stand up and say, 'I'm not going to do this with you,' shows it's not as 'win-win' as China says it is," said Robert Koepp, an analyst in Hong Kong for the Economist Corporate Network, a research firm.